Snowbaha/SystempayBundle/README.md

 ## How to use
 ### Controller
 #### Create a Transaction
-To intantiate a new Transaction, you need to create an action in one of your controller and call the `tlconseil_systempay` serivce.
+To intantiate a new Transaction, you need to create an action in one of your controller and call the `snow_systempay` serivce.
 All mandatory fields are used with their default value.
 You can configure all the common fields of your transactions in the `app/config/config.yml` file.

 To see what fields are available see : [Systempay Documentation](https://www.ocl.natixis.com/systempay/public/uploads/fichier/Guide_d%27implementation_Formulaire_de_paiement08022016164906.pdf) (Chapter 2.3.1)